robliou/bit-test/README.md

 ## Description

-To accomplish this feat, I
+To accomplish this feat, I used
-* used Typescript, VanillaJS and RegEx to write detection functions for each of the Digit patterns  (~100)
+* Typescript, VanillaJS and RegEx to write detection functions for each of the Digit patterns  (~100)
-* used TS-Mocha and Chai to write 100+ tests in order to ensure the accuracy of detection functions
+* TS-Mocha and Chai to write 100+ tests in order to ensure the accuracy of detection functions

 Full requirements and instructions available [here](https://gist.github.com/renzholy/f857b464518e0cf97549a3aee141bd74).